gurinina/RNA-seq-analysis/lessons/04-DGE_DESeq2_analysis.md

 fitting model and testing
 ```

-> **NOTE:** There are individual functions available in DESeq2 that would allow us to carry out each step in the workflow in a step-wise manner, rather than a single call.
-We demonstrated one example when generating size factors to create a normalized matrix.
-By calling `DESeq()`, the individual functions for each step are run for you.

 ## DESeq2 differential gene expression analysis workflow

 With the 2 lines of code above, we just completed the workflow for the differential gene expression analysis with DESeq2.
 The steps in the analysis are output below: